mcred89/rean_assignment/README.md

 # Usage:

-There are a couple of assumtions made with this CloudFormation template:
-1: The below command and associate scirpts assume you are in the REAN lab environment.
-2: You have adequate permission within this environment to create IAM Roles.
+1: You have to have adequate permission to create IAM Roles.
-3: You have access to the 'McIlroyKeyPair'.

-Run the below command from an EC2 instance in the REAN Cloud lab environment:
+2: Copy the EC2 key pair that you will be using into an S3 bucket.
+The key's view permissions can (and should) be set to private.
+This key will be used to connect to both EC2 instances and from the Ansible node to the WordPress node.

+3: You can run this CloudFormation either directly from the AWS console or by copying the JSON file into your working directory and running the below command.

+If running the command: Fill out the 'KeyName' (without .pem) and 'Bucket' name values.
+This template will only accept 't2.mirco' and 't2.small' for the 'InstanceType' Value.
+Copy the entire block below.

-aws cloudformation create-stack --stack-name mcilroy-stack --template-url https://s3.us-east-2.amazonaws.com/mcilroy-bucket/WordPressSiteFormation.json --parameters ParameterKey=KeyName,ParameterValue="McIlroyKeyPair" ParameterKey=InstanceType,ParameterValue="t2.micro" --capabilities CAPABILITY_IAM
+aws cloudformation create-stack --stack-name mcilroy-stack1 --template-body file://WordPressSiteFormation.json --parameters \
+ParameterKey=KeyName,ParameterValue="KEYPAIR" \
+ParameterKey=InstanceType,ParameterValue="t2.micro" \
+ParameterKey=Bucket,ParameterValue="BUCKET" \
+--capabilities CAPABILITY_IAM

 # Outline of how the template works: